Higher ed symposium 2026

 • BC Hatchett, Vanderbilt University

-BC Hatchett is the Assistant Director of Academic Technology at Vanderbilt University, where he supports the design and deployment of classroom technology that enhances teaching and learning.
+BC Hatchett is the Director of Classroom Technology at Vanderbilt University, where he supports the design and deployment of classroom technology that enhances teaching and learning.
 With extensive experience in AV systems and learning space technology, BC focuses on building reliable, scalable solutions that make it easier for faculty to use video and other tools effectively in the classroom.

 Sign up now and save your spot